Phillipa Towler-Green: Career

-Towler-Green now coaches with her Mum Diane Towler-Green MBE and her twin sister Candice in south London.
+Towler-Green now coaches with her mom, Diane Towler-Green MBE, and her twin sister, Candice, in south London.

 Personal life

 Towler-Green is the daughter of former World Champion ice dancer Diane Towler, who was also her coach and the twin sister of ice dancer Candice Towler-Green, British Junior Champion 2001–02.
 She teaches at Streatham ice rink in London.
 Her godfather is Courtney Jones OBE who won World Ice Dance title with both Doreen Denny and later June Markham, and who is a member of the World Figure skating Hall of Fame and currently is an ISU Council member.